Crock Pot Pork Chops (+Video)

 - 4 bone-in pork chops

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 3 tbsp cornstarch
+- 3 Tablespoons cornstarch

-- 3 tbsp cold water
+- 3 Tablespoons cold water

-- In a 5-6 quart oval slow cooker, combine onion soup mix, chicken broth, cream of chicken soup and pork gravy mix.
+- In a 5-6 quart oval slow cooker, combine 1 ounce packet onion soup mix, 14 ounce can chicken broth, low sodium, 10.5 ounce can cream of chicken soup, low sodium and 1 ounce packet dry pork gravy mix.
+Whisk together until combined.

-- Do your best to spread them out and cover with the gravy mixture.
+- Season both sides of the 4 bone-in pork chops with 1 teaspoon garlic powder (or more to your liking).
+Place pork chops into the slow cooker.
+Do your best to spread them out and cover with the gravy mixture.

 - Cover and cook on low about 4-6 hours.